 The HTTP response content that will be send to your web browser or application.
 HTTP Debugger will automatically calculate the Content-Length for your content, but you need to provide a valid Content-Type for it.

 You can tell HTTP Debugger to respond with a file from your local disk.
 HTTP Debugger will automatically calculate the Content-Length for that file, but you need to provide a valid Content-Type for it.

 Response Header Samples

 302 Redirect To HTTP Debugger Website

 HTTP/1.1 500 Internal Server Error

-You can create an Auto-responder rule for a particular HTTP request from grid's context menu.
+You can quickly create an auto-responder rule for the selected HTTP request from the grid's context menu.

 Note: Browsers tend to cache Internet connections, therefore it's recommended to restart the browser for changes to take effect.
 To improve the performance, it is recommended to disable the auto-responder, if it is not used.

 If you need to modify your server response by adding/removing some header parameters or by making small changes in content, then consider using the HTTP Modifier instead of Auto-responder.